08bitghalibah/Getting-And-Cleaning-Data/README.md

 4) invoke the main function run.analysis()

-5) it will automatically download the sammsung data and converts in to tidy data
+5) it will automatically download the samsung data and converts in to tidy data